 Your first task is to complete the implementation of the edge collapse.
 The provided code (which should be rewritten/replaced) simply deletes the two triangles and leaves a hole.
-This should work "ok" for at least a few collapses, but if you enable debugging and the extra error checking the program will eventually crash with an error.
-Make sure your completed implementation of the edge collapse works robustly, and can aggressively simplify a large mesh down to a small number of triangles.
-Use the Mesh::Check and PriorityQueue::check\heap functions liberally to sanity check the state of your data as you implement and debug.
+This placeholder code will run for at least a few collapses, but if you enable debugging and the extra error checking this placeholder code will eventually crash with an error.
+Make sure your complete and correct implementation of the edge collapse works robustly, and can aggressively simplify a large mesh down to a small number of triangles.
+The Mesh::Check function (and later the PriorityQueue::check\heap function) are used to sanity check the state of your data as you implement and debug.
 Use a memory debugger and make sure you have no errors or memory leaks.

-You can also experiment with the -preserve\area command line option.
+Once collapse is working, you can also experiment with the -preserve\area command line option.
 Certain edges should not be collapsed because they change the shape of the boundary of the mesh (as shown below left and middle), and decrease the overall area.
 The image below right visualizes these illegal edges in red.
 Note that most of these edges are along the boundary of the mesh, but sometimes they appear in the interior.
-Sometimes an edge collapse will cause triangles in the neighborhood to twist or flip upside down.
+Sometimes an edge collapse will cause triangles in the neighborhood to twist or flip upside down and overlap other triangles.
 These situations can be detected by calculating the total area before & after the proposed collapse or checking the clockwise/counter-clockwise orientation of the vertices.
 We provide finished code to detect illegal edge collapses.

-In performing an edge collapse, a local area of the mesh is modified.
+In performing an edge collapse, a small neighborhood of the mesh is modified.
 Triangles change area and edges change length.
 In the diagrams above we see that the green edges (the edges that were touching one of the endpoints of the collapsed edge) change length.
 The orange edges (which share a vertex with one or more of the green edges) do not change length; however, their status as legal or illegal may change.
-After performing an edge collapse, you should recalculate both the length and the legal/illegal status (Edge class member variables) of the green & orange edges.
-Carefully study the Mesh, Triangle, Edge, and Vertex classes for helper functions that will help you identify these edges efficiently (without doing a linear sweep through all edges in the mesh!).
+After performing an edge collapse, you should recalculate both the length and the legal/illegal status (stored as Edge class member variables for efficiency) of the green & orange edges.
+Carefully study the Mesh, Triangle, Edge, and Vertex classes for helper functions that will help you identify these edges efficiently (without doing an expensive linear sweep through all edges in the mesh!).

 Even if you are efficient about recalculating the edge length and legal/illegal status, the simplification process using the default -linear algorithm for finding the next edge is slow.
-Your next task is to modify the code to add an additional data structure to the Mesh representation.
-This priority queue will store all edges in the mesh, organized by priority for collapse.
-When the -shortest option is chosen the priority value is simply the edge length - except edges with illegal status are assigned a very large number to ensure they fall to the bottom of the heap.
+Your second major task for this assignment is to modify the code to add a priority queue/heap to the Mesh representation.
+This priority queue/heap will store all edges in the mesh, organized by priority for collapse.
+When the -shortest option is chosen the priority value is simply the edge length - except edges with illegal status are assigned a very large number to ensure they fall to the bottom of the priority queue/heap.

-The use of a priority queue for this problem is somewhat tricky because the length and/or legal/illegal status of an edge will change as the algorithm progresses.
-Therefore, we need a custom PriorityQueue implementation that allows fast access to elements in the middle of the heap.
+Note: The use of a priority queue/heap for this problem is somewhat tricky because the length and/or legal/illegal status of an edge will change as the algorithm progresses.
+Therefore, we cannot use the STL Priority Queue and we instead need a custom PriorityQueue implementation that allows fast access to elements in the middle of the priority queue/heap.
 You'll need to complete the implementation of several functions in this file.

-Analysis
+Performance Analysis